 Many factors will affect how much a mortgage lender is prepared to lend you to buy your home.
 There's no one rule that governs all banks and building societies.
 Not all lenders are contractor friendly, either.
 Even if they are, you won't always find an amenable adviser in branch.

 Most lenders still class contracting as a specialist niche.
-As such, an underwriter at head office will preside over your application.
+As such, an underwriter at head office will preside over your application, using "contract-based underwriting".

 We are your direct line to those underwriters.
 Based on negotiating with them, we know the following factors will affect their final mortgage offer: